gdiminneapolis/gdi_refreshers/js101_photo_gallery/README.md

    Live Review

-5. Create two `div` elements.
+1. Create two `div` elements.
 Set the first `div`'s `id` attribute to `gallery` and the second `div`'s `id` tag to `large_image`.
 Doing so will let you use the given CSS and you won't have to write your own.

    Live Review

-6. In the `gallery` `div`, create 6 thumbnail `div`s (to match the number of images)
+1. In the `gallery` `div`, create 6 thumbnail `div`s (to match the number of images)

    Live Review

-7. Save the `index.html` file and open it in your browser.
+1. Save the `index.html` file and open it in your browser.

    Live Review

-8. Open the `galleryScripts.js` file in your editor
-9. Using JavaScript, find and select the `gallery` element and save it in a variable of your choice
+1. Open the `galleryScripts.js` file in your editor.
+Using JavaScript, find and select the `gallery` element and save it in a variable of your choice

    Live Review

-10. Find and select the `large_image` element and save it in a variable of your choice
+1. Find and select the `large_image` element and save it in a variable of your choice

    Live Review

-11. Find and select **all** the thumbnail elements and save that in a variable
+1. Find and select **all** the thumbnail elements and save that in a variable

    Live Review

-12. Verify that you have selected the right elements in each case.
+1. Verify that you have selected the right elements in each case.
 (How will you do that?)

    Live Review

-13. Think about how you want the gallery to act?
+1. Think about how you want the gallery to act?
 What interactions are we expecting the user to perform?
    - when a user clicks on a thumbnail, the full-size image replaces the current image in the large area
    - the selected thumbnail is highlighted
    - any previously selected thumbnails are un-highlighted

    Live Review

-14. Set up a *click* handler for each thumbnail (How will you do that?)
+1. Set up a *click* handler for each thumbnail (How will you do that?)

    Live Review

-15. Test you've done this correctly (How will you do that?)
+1. Test you've done this correctly (How will you do that?)

    Live Review

-16. When the user clicks on the thumbnail, we want to take the contents of the thumbnail `div` (which should be the `img` element) and replace the contents of the `large_image` div with that content.
+1. When the user clicks on the thumbnail, we want to take the contents of the thumbnail `div` (which should be the `img` element) and replace the contents of the `large_image` div with that content.

    Live Review

-17. Also, when the user clicks on the thumbnail, make the clicked thumbnail become highlighted.
+1. Also, when the user clicks on the thumbnail, make the clicked thumbnail become highlighted.
 Use the `selected_thumb` class to highlight it

    Live Review

-18. Remove any previously selected highlights by removing `selected_thumb` from any other thumbnail `div`s
+1. Remove any previously selected highlights by removing `selected_thumb` from any other thumbnail `div`s

    Live Review